 For most men, cotton seems to be a default choice during the summer.
 Now, there is a lot of cotton on the world market, but there are huge differences in terms of fiber length and thickness.
-In terms of summer clothing, the weave is more important.
+In regard to summer clothing, the weave is more important.
 For example, khaki colored twill trousers or fine “summer” corduroy are not desirable since they impede air circulation.
 Instead, try to look for open weave poplin fabric.

 If you cannot see through the fabric when holding it against the light, it is not well suited for warm summer weather.

-In the US, it was first popularized in the South and originally it was considered to be the poor man’s linen suit.
+In the US, it was first popularized in the South, and originally it was considered to be the poor man’s linen suit.
 However, after WWII it became socially accepted as a proper summer suit.
-Although the seersucker suit consisted originally of pants, a vest and a coat, it is now generally worn without the vest.
+Although the seersucker suit consisted originally of pants, a vest, and a coat, it is now generally worn without the vest.
 In hot climates, the extra layer of cloth is really not necessary, although it looks better.

 Silk & Cashmere